Coalition of Progressive Electors: 2014 municipal election

-2014 candidates

 2018 municipal election

-In October 2018, COPE ran seven candidates for the 2018 Vancouver municipal election: Jean Swanson, Derrick O'Keefe, and Anne Roberts for city council; Gwen Giesbrecht and John Irwin for park board; and Diana Day and Barb Parrott for school board.
+COPE ran seven candidates in the 2018 Vancouver municipal election: Jean Swanson, Derrick O'Keefe, and Anne Roberts for city council; Gwen Giesbrecht and John Irwin for park board; and Diana Day and Barb Parrott for school board.
 The party had four of its candidates elected and achieved representation on each of the city's boards.
 The 2018 COPE campaign called for a mansion tax to end homelessness, a moratorium on renovictions, and a four-year rent freeze.

+2022 municipal election

+COPE ran nine candidates in the 2022 Vancouver municipal election, including incumbent councillor Jean Swanson and former NDP candidate Breen Ouellette for city council, and incumbent park board commissioner Gwen Giesbrecht.
+Both incumbents lost re-election, while school board candidate Suzie Mah was elected, placing seventh.

+In 2025, COPE returned to city council with the election of Sean Orr in the 2025 Vancouver City Council by-election.
+Orr previously ran for city council during the 2022 Vancouver municipal election as part of VOTE Socialist.